TungstenRPA/Docker/README.md

 * RFS
 * Transformation

+# Notes
+* PostGres is in 11.2 because we cannot redistribute the MySQL JDBC driver. and Postgres more popular on cloud maybe.
+* where are all the roboserver environment variables? docker/Readme.md

 # to do Kofax
 * how to get credentials for roboserver user.
 Add roboserver user to default cluster.
 * optionally join Production or Non Production.
 * Docker secrets for passwords?

 # Ask Benjamin
-* why PostGres in 11.2?
-We cannot redistribute the MySQL JDBC driver. more popular on cloud maybe.
-* install all JDBC drivers.
-* How do I set the logging database settings?
 * get database working for roboserver.
 The basic docker compose uses derby, but doesn't start it.
 Is it actually there?
-* where are all the roboserver environment variables?
-Readme.md Docker Secret:  password_file
+  Docker Secret:  password_file

 * how to add groups and users and assign users to roles in projects.
 SWAGGER can't do it.